Arianny Celeste Rocks A Sexy Sailor Look In New Instagram Pic

 The update has already garnered over 5,000 likes, even though it’s only been posted for 20 minutes.

 The photo showed Arianny sitting against the railings aboard a boat.
 She rocked a bright, blue bikini.
-The top had thick straps, and tie accents on the sides.
+The top had thick straps and tie accents on the sides.
 Her chest peeked through the bottoms of the top a little, thanks to her pose.

 Celeste’s bikini bottoms appeared to be thong-cut, as she showed a little of her bare derriere in the shot.